nazarsosyak/adav-group/README.md

 A sudden price shock rarely stays local.
 It travels through correlations, sector linkages, and hidden dependencies, infecting stocks that were never directly exposed to the original event.

 This project treats financial markets as a **living system**, where shocks behave like pathogens and risk propagates through a complex network.

-we can investigate questions that resemble outbreak response:

-- Where did the stress appear first?
-- Which entities amplified it?
-- Through which paths did it spread?
-- When did the market stop containing it?

 ---